 (d) importance in demonstrating the principal characteristics of a class of cultural or natural places or objects;

-The Council has assessed The Civic Square Precinct against criterion (d) and is satisfied that the place is likely to meet this criterion.
+The Council has assessed The Civic Square Precinct against criterion (d) and is satisfied that the place meets this criterion.

 The Civic Square Precinct is important for demonstrating the principal characteristics of a civic space.